iip-ecosphere/platform/platform/tools/MvnCentral/README.md

 Moreover, this project contains two Maven utilities:
 * `de.iip_ecosphere.platform.maven.CleanMvnSnapshots` removes outdated snapshot versions leaving the latest 3 snapshots.
 * `de.iip_ecosphere.platform.maven.ChangePomVersion` changes POM/parent POM versions.
 Please check platform dependencies installation in Install package!
+* `de.iip_ecosphere.platform.maven.CleanMvnArtifacts` removes artifacts according to version/snapshot specification from a workspace or a maven repository.

-Please note that programs in here shall be self-contained and not rely on IIP-Ecosphere dependencies.
+Please note that programs in here shall be self-contained and not rely on (inner) platform dependencies.
 Further, this project is not subject to CI.